Hyper Knife

 Hyper Knife is a 2025 South Korean medical crime thriller television series written by Kim Sun-hee, directed by Kim Jung-hyun, and starring Park Eun-bin, Sul Kyung-gu, Yoon Chan-young, and Park Byung-eun.
 The series is about a once genius neurosurgeon and her mentor.
 It was released on Disney+ on from March 19, to April 9, 2025.

 Synopsis

-Dr. Jung Se-ok, a brilliant but disgraced neurosurgeon haunted by a past tragedy.
+Dr. Jung Se-ok, a brilliant but disgraced neurosurgeon, is haunted by a past tragedy.
 Stripped of her medical license, she resorts to performing illegal surgeries in the shadows, driven by an insatiable thirst for pushing the boundaries of neuroscience.
 When her path crosses with her former mentor, the renowned but enigmatic Dr. Choi Deok-hee, old wounds are reopened and a dangerous game of power and revenge ensues.
 As Se-ok delves deeper into groundbreaking yet ethically questionable procedures, she grapples with the moral consequences of her actions, blurring the lines between medical necessity and personal ambition.